ffanzhang/ffanzhang.github.io/_posts/2019-08-09-boiling-eggs-easy.markdown

 it only takes a few seconds to bring the egg shell to reach thermal equilibrium with the boiling water.
 I'm also using a initial temperature of 4C, which means the egg is right out of the fridge.
-I'm using 50g as the mass of the egg for demostration purposes, and later we can use the mass as a variable to compute the time needed to cook the egg.
+I'm using 50g as the mass of the egg for demonstration purposes, and later we can use the mass as a variable to compute the time needed to cook the egg.

 $$ Q = 0.050\frac{kg}{egg} \times 3120 \frac{J}{kg C} \times (70C - 4C) \approx 10300 \frac{J}{egg}$$

 Now the hard part is, given energy needed in total, how do we get the amount of time needed to cook the egg?
-If we know the rate of energy needed per unit time, then time = enegy / rate!
+If we know the rate of energy needed per unit time, then time = energy / rate!
 Unfortunately, this only works if the rate is constant.
 Initially, the egg is super cold, the energy transfer is super fast because of the huge temperature difference between the water and the egg.
 As the egg gets warmer, the heat transfer slows down.
 This summarizes Fourier's law of thermal conductivity: